vectorgrp/sil-kit/docs/usage/utilities.rst

    :stub-columns: 1

    *  - Abstract
-      - The Registry enables discovery between IB participants when using the VAsio middleware.
+      - The Registry enables discovery between SilKit participants when using the VAsio middleware.
 It is mandatory when using the VAsio middleware.

    *  - Source location
-      - ``Utilities/IbRegistry``
+      - ``Utilities/SilKitRegistry``
    *  - Requirements
       - None
    *  - Parameters
       - -v, --version                         Get version info.
-        -h, --help                            Show the help of the IbRegistry.
+        -h, --help                            Show the help of the SilKitRegistry.
         -s, --use-signal-handler              Exit this process when a signal is received.
 If not set, the process runs infinitely.
-        -u, --listen-uri <vib-uri>            The vib:// URI the registry should listen on.
-Defaults to 'vib://localhost:8500'.
+        -u, --listen-uri <vib-uri>            The silkit:// URI the registry should listen on.
+Defaults to 'silkit://localhost:8500'.
         -l, --log <level>                     Log to stdout with level 'trace', 'debug', 'warn', 'info', 'error', 'critical' or 'off'.
 Defaults to 'info'.
         -c, --configuration <configuration>   Path and filename of the Participant configuration YAML or JSON file.
 Note that the format was changed in v3.6.11.

    *  - Usage Example
       - .. code-block:: powershell

-            # Start the IbRegistry
+            # Start the SilKitRegistry
-            IbRegistry
+            SilKitRegistry

    *  - Notes
-      -  * The IbRegistry is packaged in the ``IntegrationBus/bin`` directory.
+      -  * The SilKitRegistry is packaged in the ``SilKit/bin`` directory.
-         * The IbRegistry must be started before other IB participants, either with this process or using the :cpp:func:`ProvideDomain()<ib::vendor::vector::IIbRegistry::ProvideDomain()>` API.
+         * The SilKitRegistry must be started before other SilKit participants, either with this process or using the :cpp:func:`ProvideDomain()<SilKit::Vendor::Vector::ISilKitRegistry::ProvideDomain()>` API.

 .. _sec:util-system-controller:

-IbSystemController
+SilKitSystemController
 ~~~~~~~~~~~~~~~~~~

 .. list-table::